theoreticalb/pebble_reversi/README.md

 ## Assets:

 Including the piece flipping animation frames and the app icon.
 (For the sake of completion: assets included are Creative Commons Attribution-ShareAlike 4.0 International)

+## Compiling:

+The appinfo.json has been gitignored, because it contains UUIDs that may make it possible for users to overwrite the Pebble Reversi available on the Pebble App Store.
+In order to compile, create a new appinfo.json (for instance, by creating a new project using "pebble new-project new_project_name"), then copy the UUID into the appinfo.json.template of this project, rename appinfo.json.template to appinfo.json, and run "pebble build".
+You may also want to swap out the names and company name.